Ggs91/EventBright/README.md

       keys: [:first_name, :last_name, :description, :email])
   end
 ```
 - In the `User` model I've set a virtual attribute that will be used in the sign in form to hold the value of the crendential entered by the user (either email or username).
-I overwrote the `find_for_database_authentication` Device class method to extend the default query to search for both credentials in the DB.
+I overwrote the `find_for_database_authentication` Devise class method to extend the default query to search for both credentials in the DB.

 ```ruby
 # app/models/user.rb